Skip to content

 about me

-Research directions I'm particularly interested in:
+Research directions I'm following with interest:

 I'm currently enrolled in the Frontier Language Models Fractal U course, and I'm blogging my course projects.
 Currently studying reasoning failures in DeepSeek models.